iams3cond/misc/assignments/assignment2/handout.md

 ### 1. `insert` + supporting methods

-As with regular BSTs, your first priority in this assignment (aside from getting barebone classes setup and compiling!) should revolve around getting the `insert` method working.
+As with regular BSTs, your first priority in this assignment (aside from getting barebone classes setup and compiling) should revolve around getting the `insert` method working.

-This will require, in turn, implementing the following:
+This will require, in turn, implementations of the following:

 * the four tree rotations
 * `balance`